 Unlimited Japan Prepaid SIM

-If you would like to use a prepaid SIM card that you can use without any limitation without any hesitation, you may purchase with this Japan Airlines affiliate company.
-This company also sells prepaid SIM with limited capacity in addition.
-This company also handles pocket Wi - Fi routers - and mobile phone rental, as we will see later.
+If you would like to use a prepaid SIM card that you can use without any data limits then you can buy one from this Japan Airlines affiliate company.
+This company also sells prepaid SIM cards with limited amounts of data, Pocket Wi-Fi routers and rental mobile phones.

 JAL ABC, Inc.